 How many of you have spent hours on Pinterest looking at great organizational tips or ways to turn someone else’s curbside junk into a beautiful headboard?
 Do you have a board for the projects you want to try, the recipes you want to make, and the outfits you want to wear?
 It seems so easy!
 Thousands of people are doing this and living these really well organized, beautiful lives every day, right?
 Probably not.
 They take pictures of the things that work and the processes that have been helpful for them.
 What we don’t see is the dining room table heaped with odds and ends or the credit card statement overwhelmed by purchases to put together that 17 piece outfit.

 I have over 20 Pinterest boards for various purposes.
 I subscribe to several household magazines and for some reason still get Time Out New York every week.
 All of these things are telling me that I could be doing more!
-There are colors and toss pillows I’m not using properly, there are crafts that I could be doing with my son, Aidan, there are concerts in the park I could be seeing with Markus.
+There are colors and toss pillows I’m not using properly, there are crafts that I could be doing with my son, Liam, there are concerts in the park I could be seeing with Oliver.
 WHY AREN’T YOU DOING ALL OF THESE THINGS!?!?
 That is what they say.

 No wonder I don’t feel like I am enough right now.
 Here I am, not asking for you to tell me that I am really doing a good job with all of it, but saying “hey, we are all in the same boat.”
 There isn’t one of us who doesn’t go to bed with a couple of things left on our to-do list.
 There isn’t one of us who doesn’t wish we had more time, more money, or a nicer car/cleaner house/firmer ass.
 At the end of the day what we can do is to show a little compassion and forgiveness to the person across the street and the person staring back from the mirror so that when we have a hard time saying “I am enough” there is a little room to make that statement true.